-- Always update all units to the latest 400 firmware version(firmware update instructions). - Note that some parts of the description below apply only to 4xx firmwares. - All units in one system must be the same type and firmware version.
+- Always update all units to the latest 400 firmware version(firmware update instructions). - Note that some parts of the description below apply only to 4xx firmwares. - All units in one system must be the same type and firmware version, this includes same size, system voltage, and feature set.
 The type is indicated by the first four digits of the firmware version number.
 For details, see the "VE.Bus Firmware Numbering System" section in the VE.Bus Firmware versions explained document. - Specify with your Victron distributor that you will be connecting units in parallel or multi-phase and identical units must be supplied.